 Curates can also contact the Property Department at the Diocesan Office.
+Please see Appendix 1 at the end of this document.

 Grants: information about grants available to assist the process of relocation and resettlement can be found in the Clergy Handbook.